MartinEmbon/VTEX-lead-registration/docs/README.md

 ### Extra Bonus - `get the leads`

 Once the user has completed the subscription form, it will redirect to a /leads page.
-In there, besides rendering a "thank you" message, `you can click in the button that is at the page to print in console details of all the previous leads that were saved in the database so to check it is fully functioning`.
+In there, besides rendering a "thank you" message, `you can click in the button I added to the purpose of printing in console details of all the previous leads that were saved in the database so to check it is fully functioning`.

 ### The Whatsapp Link